Close Menu

 Enter SaaS inventory management – the foundation of your SaaS Management program.

 Inventory management is the ongoing discovery of SaaS in your environment and centralization of key application data such as suppliers, spend, app owners, and security certifications.
 Doing so enables you to implement effective SaaS governance, which helps you control and prevent unsanctioned spending and stay ahead of security and compliance risks.
-Inventory management is the essential first step that makes license and renewals management possible.
+SaaS inventory management is the essential first step that makes license and renewals management possible.

 IT teams often lead the charge regarding inventory management – while SAM teams get involved at the enterprise level.
 Inter-departmental cooperation ensures company-wide visibility and continued program success.